ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_70_upgrade.md

 ### Before you begin
 {: #vc_vsphere_70_upgrade-procedure-before}

-* If you encounter a problem during the upgrade process, use the {{site.data.keyword.vmwaresolutions_short}} upgrade ticket that you opened at the beginning of the process to contact IBM Support.
-IBM Support then opens tickets with VMware Support if required.
+* If you encounter a problem during the upgrade process, use the {{site.data.keyword.vmwaresolutions_short}} upgrade ticket that you opened at the beginning of the process to [contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+If required, IBM Support will open tickets with Broadcom Support.
-* You must follow the support process to ensure that {{site.data.keyword.vmwaresolutions_short}} provides VMware Support with all the information about the vCenter Server design and setup, and the {{site.data.keyword.cloud_notm}} information.
+* You must follow the support process to ensure that {{site.data.keyword.vmwaresolutions_short}} provides Broadcom Support with all the information about the vCenter Server design and setup, and the {{site.data.keyword.cloud_notm}} information.
-* By following the support process, you ensure that accurate information is shared with VMware Support, which shortens the support experience.
-After IBM Support provides the necessary information to VMware Support, you can interact with VMware Support directly.
+* By following the support process, you ensure that accurate information is shared with Broadcom Support, which shortens the support experience.
+After IBM Support provides the necessary information to Broadcom Support, you can interact with Broadcom Support directly.
 * Ensure that you keep a record of all the new passwords and credentials that you create as part of the upgrade process.
 IBM Support requires these credentials at the end of the upgrade process to update their internal database.

 ### Procedure to set the cluster Distributed Resource Schedule to manual